corn-config/cornlang.dev/src/pages/spec.md

 [Objects](#object) are made of zero or more pairs of keys and values, written in the format `key = <value>`, where value is a valid [value](#types).

 Keys do not require quotes around them.
-They can consist of any UTF-8 characters, excluding:
+They can consist of any UTF-8 characters.
+When not quoted, the following characters cannot be used:

 - [Whitespace](#whitespace)
 - `.` full stop (period)
 - `=` equals

+Keys can be wrapped in `'` single quotes to allow for almost any character to be used.
+When wrapped in quotes, spaces can be included.
+Other forms whitespace characters are not valid.

 ```corn
 {